chrisy781/Computer_Vision_Group_27/readme.md

 ### 3.2 Datasets
 Two different datasets were used to train separate YoloV4 models to compare.
 The first dataset was taken from the **OpenImagesV6**.
-The second dataset was found on "universe.roboflow.com"
+The second dataset was found on "universe.roboflow.com", the **Roboflow Golfballs** dataset

 ![Dataset1](/figures/Dataset1.jpg)